nick-cirillo/leetchat/TESTING.md

 ### Approach

 - Manual
 - We conduct manual testing specifically for the scraper component, as LeetCode requires user authentication to access submitted code and test results.
 Automating this process with Playwright is currently unreliable — even with JavaScript-based login scripts, LeetCode frequently detects automated Chromium sessions as bots and restricts access.
 Due to this limitation, end-to-end automation is not feasible at the moment for authenticated interactions.
-We are aware of this issue and plan to implement a workaround or fix within the next few days, potentially involving authenticated sessions with preloaded cookies。
+We are aware of this issue and plan to implement a workaround or fix within the next few days, potentially involving authenticated sessions with preloaded cookies.

 ### Details
 - We already tested the following cases: